Ariosa v. Sequenom

+"if the APPLICATION [of this discovery] merely relies upon elements already known in the art."

+In December 2015, the Federal Circuit denied a motion for en banc rehearing, with several members of the court filing opinions urging Supreme Court review.
+On June 27, 2016, the Supreme Court of the United States denied Sequenom's petition for a writ of certiorari.

 Background

-Sequenom is the exclusive licensee of U.S. Patent No. 6,258,540, which claims methods of using cell-free fetal DNA (cffDNA) circulating in maternal plasma (cell-free blood) to diagnose fetal abnormalities.
+Sequenom is the exclusive licensee of U.S. Patent No. 6,258,540, which claims priority to GB9704444 filed on 4 March 1997 by Oxford University Innovation Ltd. The patent describes a method of using cell-free fetal DNA (cffDNA) circulating in maternal plasma (cell-free blood) to diagnose fetal abnormalities.
 Claim 1 is illustrative: